Midwife in the Tire Swing

 ―Wm Shakespeare, Romeo and Juliet: Act 2, Scene 6

 Elder Jesse Youngblood of the Church of the Divine Satisfaction was hunting.
-His cuffless trousers—corduroy, like Sarah Drye’s, but not steam-ironed nap side in, like Sarah’s—were tucked inside heavy woolen knee-highs.
+His cuffless trousers—corduroy, like Sarah Drye’s, but not steam-ironed nap side in like Sarah’s—were tucked into heavy woolen knee-highs.
 Elder Jesse favored two pairs of socks inside his boot, preceded by a wad of tissue in the toe.
 These particular socks he bought at the Goodwill on the same day as his boots.
 The boots were several sizes too big and quadruple E width.
 “Jes’ fine for two pair,” said Elder Jesse at the Goodwill.
 “Leaves room for my feet.”
 Elder Jesse’s outer socks were a matched pair decorated with concentric bands of red piping above the ankle.
 Elder Jesse’s under-socks were gray, undressed wool.
 Elder Jesse was blind as a chest of drawers, but he could still make out the red stripes.
 “Mighty fine.”
 The rest of his universe presented itself in shades of grey and, well... gray, blurry presences—big things that moved were trucks, big standing-still things were houses.
 Plus red stripes when available.

 Jesse received an honorarium for performing as sexton, greeter and deacon.
 As this was a Saturday, Elder Jesse’s duties were light—reading aloud occasioned by the post of deacon was no trouble.
 Elder Jesse’s magnifying appliances, double-thick but ineffectual against cataracts, he had likewise picked up at the Goodwill.
-Jesse had Scripture by heart.
 “My specs...”
 Elder Jesse would perform a practiced professorial business with his useless eyeglasses.
 This gave him time to think and remember.
-All he had to be reminded of was the day and the verse.
+Jesse had Scripture by heart; all he had to be reminded of was the day and the verse.

 The only way to arrive unannounced at Lucy and Cat’s was to creep up commando-style, under a fence and across the forty acres of pasture Lucy had given over to black alder and weeds.
-Bee, the Big Bee Willoughby, never noticed Elder Jesse Youngblood as she approached on the Hobart place.
+Bee, the Big Bee Willoughby, never noticed Elder Jesse Youngblood as she approached the Hobart place.
 She was doing her best against the wind over uneven terrain.
 “Damn wind,” said Bee.
 She had just snagged a run in her leggings from a patch of nettles and was mildly peeved.
 Bee had witnessed Sarah’s arrival.
 This was a new, unknown woman and the Bee wanted to look her over from a distance before she obligated herself to anything so intimate as homemade banana bread or an invitation for coffee and cookies.

 The Big Bee’s head declined forward in the swanlike deformity of osteoporosis.
 My widow’s hump, thinks Betty Reynolds-Willoughby.
 It is like my husband died first.
 They are doing that, dying—husbands, not mine.
 Yet.
 I see other women burying their dead husbands.
 I have the trophy without the trouble.
 Bee’s face had settled with age since she was Lucy Hobart’s high school fantasy; her nose had traveled to overhang her lower lip, which protruded as if in a sulk.
 “I am not sulking,” she would say.
 “I have just reached an age where looking alert and joyous is not the first thing on my mind.”
 Today she is still a beauty if one looks closely.
 Today she will answer the telephone and die.